OULibraries/ansible-role-nginx/README.md

 Nginx webserver for OU Libraries.
 Uses official nginx stable repository.
 It only proxies the first upstream defined per site.

-Can deploy letsencrypt certificates for literal_sites that have the element cert_type defined and set to "letsencrypt".
-Currently anything else (leaving the cert_type out, or setting it to something other than "letsencrypt" defaults to the old behavior of creating a self-signed certificate.
+Can deploy acme certificates for literal_sites that have the element cert_type defined and set to "acme".
+Currently anything else (leaving the cert_type out, or setting it to something other than "acme" defaults to the old behavior of creating a self-signed certificate.

 Requirements
 ------------